Antimatter543/old-site/_posts/maths/2021-08-18-reflecting-rays.md

 \vec{d_1} &= \begin{pmatrix} 0.670 \\ -4.955 \end{pmatrix}
 \end{aligned}$$

 Note: You might get a different answer, but they should still be the same direction vector (i.e one is a scalar of the other).
-You can easily check this by doing $$\frac{\Delta Y}{\Delta X}$$ on desmos or something and seeing if both our vectors give you the same gradient.
+You can easily check this by doing $$\frac{\Delta y}{\Delta x}$$ on desmos or something and seeing if both our vectors give you the same gradient.
 Don't forget your angle changes based on which vector you rotated :).

 Nice!
-And since we know its starting point $$(-2, \sqrt21) Point A$$, so:
+And since we know its starting point  Point A $$(-2, \sqrt21) $$:

 $$\begin{aligned}
 \vec{r_1} &= \vec{a} + k\vec{d} \\